 The first question is not approval.
 It is whether the account can fit real life without creating a new problem.
 If a deposit, monthly payment, or even a small card balance would crowd rent, groceries, utilities, or minimum debt payments, the better move may be to wait a little and stabilize cash flow first.

-That is not failure.
-Credit building works best when the account is small enough to manage calmly.
-If you need a quick budget reality check first, use the 50/30/20 Budget Calculator.
+If the account does not pass that test yet, waiting is not failure.
+Credit building works best when the first account is small enough to manage calmly.
+If you need a quick budget reality check before choosing one, use the 50/30/20 Budget Calculator.

 Step 2: Match the Product to the Job